Olmeca Tequila Logo

 Olmeca Tequila LogoOlmeca Tequila Logo PNG

-The Olmeca Tequila logo tells about the ancient roots of tequila.
-A deep reverence for the civilization that became the ancestor of the alcoholic beverage can be seen in the symbols of the sign.
+The Olmeca Tequila logo tells the story of tequila’s ancient roots.
+A deep reverence for the civilization that gave rise to the alcoholic beverage is evident in the sign’s symbols.
 In the shades of the emblem, there is a hint of the color of the agave from which the distillate is made.

 Olmeca Tequila: Brand overview